boazsegev/plezi/websocket chatroom.md

-# The Ruby Chatroom - Websockets with Anorexic
+# The Ruby Chatroom - Websockets with Plezi

-Using Anorexic, anyone can easily create a web application that has advanced features such as **websockets**, data pushing and callbacks.
+Using Plezi, anyone can easily create a web application that has advanced features such as **websockets**, data pushing and callbacks.

-The chatroom application is a great way to discover these advanced features and the Anorexic framework's native WebSocket support.
+The chatroom application is a great way to discover these advanced features and the Plezi framework's native WebSocket support.

-###Coding is the way to discover Anorexic
+###Coding is the way to discover Plezi

 When I was little, my father tried to teach me to swim... in other words, he throw me in the pool and let the chips fall where they may.